Skip to main content

 kubectl autoscale deployment my-node-app --min=3 --max=10 --cpu-percent=70

 With autoscaling, Kubernetes monitors CPU usage across your pods and automatically adds or removes replicas to maintain approximately 70% CPU utilisation.
-During traffic spikes, it scales up.
-When traffic drops, it scales down.
+Traffic spike during a sale?
+Scales up.
+Sunday morning at 4 AM?
+Scales down.
 No manual intervention required.

 Rolling Updates (Zero-Downtime Deployments)

-When you deploy a new version, Kubernetes performs a rolling update by default — it gradually replaces old pods with new ones, ensuring that some pods are always available to serve traffic.
+When you deploy a new version, Kubernetes performs a rolling update by default — it gradually replaces old pods with new ones, making sure some pods are always available to serve traffic.
+No downtime.
+Users don't notice a thing.

 # Update the image to a new version